matthiasjost/dotnet-content-creators/README.md

 Please also see [WeAreDotnet](https://www.WeAreDotnet.io), a community for .NET content creators (founded by Tim [@TimCadenbach](https://twitter.com/TimCadenbach) and Matthias [@jost0101](https://twitter.com/jost0101))

-The repo accepts new updates, but the maintainer does not actively remove any longer inactive creators.
-Contributions are welcome.
+The repo accepts new updates, but the amount of effort the maintainer puts into it has been reduced.
 Most entries are from 2022/2023.
-This might change in the future again.
-Feedback is welcome!
+I am still reviewing and merging PRs from you.

 ## ✍️ What Are Creators?
 By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
 The content can be free or paid.